 2. From which the plaintiff could not remove himself

-3. Defendant knew or should have known the plaintiff’s peril
+3. The defendant knew or should have known the plaintiff’s peril

-4. Defendant had the time and means to avoid the injury or damage, but negligently failed to act
+4. The defendant had the time and means to avoid the injury or damage but negligently failed to act

 5. Failure of the defendant to act caused the plaintiff’s injury or damage

-If a plaintiff can prove that a defendant was “grossly negligent,” then the plaintiff’s own contributory negligence will not bar recovery.
-However, a plaintiff’s “grossly contributory negligent” can recovery, even when a defendant is grossly negligent.
+If a plaintiff can prove that a defendant was “grossly negligent,” the plaintiff’s contributory negligence will not bar recovery.

 1. Defendant was intoxicated

-The experienced attorneys at Charles G. Monnett III & Associates provide free initial consultations, support, and assistance in finding resources to help you and your family deal with injuries caused by other’s negligence.
+The experienced attorneys at Maginnis Howard provide free initial consultations, support, and assistance in finding resources to help you and your family deal with injuries caused by other’s negligence.
 We can also help you pursue legal action.